 It took me some time to taste that divine dish...and the moment I did, I dreamed of open seas and beautiful fishing villages, of multicolored boats bringing delicious fish (still alive) into the ports, of fishermen in tarpaulins unload them into big wooden crates…

-Fish and Chips: tasty and cheap, easy to find everywhere.... but for the real taste you have to visit Catch22, the new tasty addition in Bristol's culinary scene.
+Fish and Chips: tasty and cheap, easy to find everywhere.... but for the real taste you have to visit Catch22, a recent tasty addition in Bristol's culinary scene (38 College Green).

 (*) 'The National Federation of Fish Friers"?
-What on Earth, they must be crazy in this country!
+What on Earth, "Ils sont fous ces Britons!"!

 It is a bachelorette party you moron... an American friend (who has an English lover...how else he would know that!?) told me.

 The Revolution Bar at Old Fish Market: the Makers of the Party Spirit since 1996.
 A huge place with top ceilings (revealing its past as a warehouse), multicolored decor (a bit of 60s all-pastel colors) and full of cheering youngsters, rainbows, smiles, and butterfly kisses.